Scribe. Scribe Media. Book in a Box. These are all terms to describe one of the major publishing companies in the self-publishing space.

 The free courses include:

 - Scribe Book Writing Course.
-This course walks you through a clear, step-by-step look at the writing process.
-This is a robust writing course created for people who want to write a nonfiction book, primarily in the broad genres of business, personal development, self-help, faith-based, health or related genres.
+This is a robust writing course created for people who want to write a nonfiction book.

 - Scribe Book Publishing Course.
 This course walks you through a clear, step-by-step process with a complete breakdown of the publishing process.